rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 Newest addition is an erase brush and an ability to continue existing walls.

+[@anastasiaopara][country-slice-twitter] also shared [a Twitter thread][country-slice-discussion]
-Discussions: procedural in Houdini vs Rust & OpenGL 👉 [twitter thread][country-slice-discussion].
+about doing procedural generation in Houdini vs Rust & OpenGL.

 [country-slice-github]: https://github.com/anopara/country-slice
 [country-slice-twitter]: https://twitter.com/anastasiaopara/